ChromaControl/AuraServiceLib.NET/README.md

 ## Getting Started
 This library has a dependency on Asus Armory Crate being installed, this library will not work without it.

+You can find the documentation for the library [here](https://www.asus.com/microsite/aurareadydevportal/namespace_aura_service_lib.html)